 Using recently MySQL (5.5.23) in a project to persist JBoss JMS messages (among other things), I wanted to see if any slow or un-indexed queries were issued, and apparently the database server allows to log those through a simple change in my.ini configuration file.

-If not specifying a file name, it will create a HOSTNAME-slow.log; in my case (Windows 2008 R2) the log was created in C:\ProgramData\MySQL\MySQL Server 5.5\data
+If not specifying a file name, it will create a HOSTNAME-slow.log; in my case (Windows 2008 R2) the log was created in C:\ProgramData\MySQL\MySQL Server 5.5\datalong_query_time

-Queries taking longer than specified amount of seconds will get logged.
+Queries taking longer than specified amount of seconds will get logged.log-queries-not-using-indexes

 Logs queries not using indexes or performing a table / index scan.